mvelusce/pi-habits-tracker/README.md

 ### Creating Habits

-1. Navigate to the "Habits" tab
+1. Navigate to the "Lifestyle Factors" tab
-2. Click "New Habit"
+2. Click "New Lifestyle Factor"
 3. Enter a name, description, choose a color and icon
-4. Save your habit
+4. Save your lifestyle factor

 ### Tracking Habits

 1. Go to the "Dashboard" tab
-2. Check off habits as you complete them
+2. Check off lifestyle factors as you complete them
 3. Use the date selector to view or update past dates

 ### Logging Mood